Miraitowa and Someity: Robotics

-Animation

-On 22 July 2019, the official Japanese Twitter account of Tokyo 2020 posted an animated short depicting Miraitowa participating in all the sports to be contested at the Games.
-On 25 August 2019, the same Twitter account posted a similar animated video featuring Someity participating in the Paralympic Games.

 Reception

-The public reaction to the mascot selection was "generally positive", according to an article published on Forbes website in March 2018 by contributor Jake Adelstein.
-Adelstein described the mascots as "cute", though he commented that "there was some criticism of the futuristic blue and pink characters falling clearly into traditional gender roles".
-Adelstein speculated that the mascots would support the Olympics in Tokyo financially.
-Multiple observers compared the design of the mascots to that of the Pokémon and Digimon franchises.
 An article by Agence France-Presse described the social media reaction to the mascot selection on as "mixed".
 Some users commented that the mascots were "very Japanese and very cute", while others commented that the mascots should have been "more round" or "more huggable".
 Other commentators said that the selected design "appealed more to children whereas adults preferred the softer and more traditional options".
+Multiple observers compared the design of the mascots to that of the Pokémon franchise.

-Dan McQuade wrote in an article in sports news website Deadspin that it will be difficult for Miraitowa and Someity to match the popularity of Soohorang and Bandabi, the mascots of the 2018 Winter Olympics, citing statements from the BBC, which wrote that the 2020 mascots "have a tough act to follow", and The Japan Times, which wrote in a headline that the success of Soohorang and Bandabi "leaves Japan in a bind".
-James Dator, in a blog entry published on the sports news website SB Nation, wrote that there is "nothing functionally wrong" with the mascot design, but felt that Sanae Akimoto's pair C was a superior candidate and should have been chosen instead.
-Dator also argued that children should not have been the ones to make the final decision.
-On the other hand, Naoki Ogi, a Japanese pedagogy expert, emphasized the importance of the role of children in selecting the mascots, as opposed to adults.
-Japanese author Rurika Suzuki said that the mascots have a "a very Japanese anime-like quality", describing them as "brilliant and sporty and perfect for the Olympics".
+Dan McQuade wrote in an article in sports news website Deadspin that it would be difficult for Miraitowa and Someity to match the popularity of Soohorang and Bandabi, the mascots of the 2018 Winter Olympics, citing statements from the BBC, which wrote that the 2020 mascots "have a tough act to follow", and The Japan Times, which wrote in a headline that the success of Soohorang and Bandabi "leaves Japan in a bind".
+A student who was interviewed at the school where the mascot selection was revealed said she was "very happy" about the outcome and described the mascots as "futuristic".
+Upon learning that his mascot design was the winning candidate, Ryo Taniguchi stated, "Thank you very much, my mind has gone blank and I don't know what to say ...
+I can't wait to tell my darling wife."